thomasli0324/PerkBank/README.md

 <img width="771" alt="Screenshot 2019-06-29 at 4 12 08 PM" src="https://user-images.githubusercontent.com/49776836/60381523-b2f2d800-9a88-11e9-8f18-e6e18636a071.png">

-2. Now you may see the files contain
+2. Now you may see the files

 <img width="771" alt="Screenshot 2019-06-29 at 3 28 30 PM" src="https://user-images.githubusercontent.com/49776836/60381155-c26f2280-9a82-11e9-898b-2a90d4f4195b.png">